 - Either the primary or secondary unit may be for rental purposes and neither unit may be sold separately.
 At no time shall both units be rented. - The design shall be architecturally consistent with the principal dwelling including form, exterior siding, trim and color, roof materials, and window placement and type.
-It shall also be compatible with the height, mass, and general design of buildings in the immediate vicinity of the site: - The entrance to the secondary dwelling unit shall not be located on the same building elevation as the entrance to the principal dwelling.
+It shall also be compatible with the height, mass, and general design of buildings in the immediate vicinity of the site; - The entrance to the secondary dwelling unit shall not be located on the same building elevation as the entrance to the principal dwelling.
 The secondary dwelling unit entry shall be clearly subordinate to that of the principal dwelling.
 The appearance of a duplex shall be avoided; - Exterior stairways, secondary dwelling floor entries, or balconies for secondary dwelling units shall only be allowed where privacy impacts on adjacent lots are insignificant, as determined by the Planning Director; - The minimum landscaped open space requirements for the applicable zone shall not be reduced as a result of any secondary dwelling unit. - The increased floor area of an attached secondary unit shall not exceed 30 percent of the existing living area.
-The total area of floor space for a detached secondary unit shall not exceed 1,200 square feet. - An additional 500 square feet of useable open space shall be required for the secondary unit, bringing the total open space requirement for both the primary residence and the secondary unit to 1,500 square feet.
+The total area of floor space for a detached secondary unit shall not exceed 1,200 square feet. - An additional 500 square feet of useable open space shall be required for the secondary unit, bringing the total open space requirement for both the primary residence and the secondary unit to 1,500 square feet. - Utilities: - 1) All detached secondary residential units shall have completely separate utilities, such as sewer, water, gas, and refuse collection.